4-8-080 PERMIT CLASSIFICATION:

 A. PURPOSE:

 The purpose of this Section is to outline the procedure and time requirements for the various development applications reviewed by the City.
-All development applications are classified and processed according to one of eleven (11) types of permit procedures, as identified in subsection G of this Section.
+All development applications are classified and processed according to the land use permit procedures, as identified in subsection G of this Section.
+(Amd.
+Ord.
+6149, 11-18-2024)

 B. REVIEW PROCESS BASED UPON APPLICATION TYPE:

 Subsection G of this Section lists the development applications and explains the basic steps in the review process.
 This table also outlines the responsible review authority.
 More specific details regarding specific land use application procedures and decision criteria are located in chapter 4-9 RMC, Permits – Specific.
+If the code does not expressly provide for review according to one of the six (6) types of permit review procedures in subsection G of this Section, and another specific procedure is not required by law, the Administrator shall classify the application.
 (Ord.
 4587, 3-18-1996; Amd.
 Ord.
 4660, 3-17-1997; Ord.
-4963, 5-13-2002)
+4963, 5-13-2002; Ord.
+6149, 11-18-2024)

 C. CONSOLIDATED REVIEW PROCESS FOR MULTIPLE PERMIT APPLICATIONS: